CodeBear801/tech_summary/tech-summary/tools/spark/spark_arch.md

 - Keeping track of available resources to execute tasks
 - Scheduling tasks to run “close” to the data where possible

+### Worker

+A Worker node—which hosts the Executor process

+### Executor

+Spark Executors are the processes on which Spark DAG tasks run.
+Executors reserve CPU and memory resources on slave nodes, or Workers, in a Spark cluster.
+An Executor is dedicated to a specific Spark application and terminated when the application completes.
+A Spark program normally consists of many Executors, often working in parallel.